British Columbia’s Mental Health Care

 The Council of Canadians with Disabilities Are The “Good Guys”

 It’s pretty easy to see that the Council of Canadians with Disabilities, that is, the CCD, are most likely the good guys.
 Melanie Benard of the CCD said in an April 6, 2021 press release, “We’re appalled that the B.C. government is doing everything it can to prevent this case from getting to trial.
 In the meantime, people’s rights are being violated.
 B.C. is the only jurisdiction in Canada that still uses a ‘deemed consent’ model.
 The province’s outdated laws violate the Canadian Charter and the UN Convention on the Rights of Persons with Disabilities.
 CCD is eager to have its day in court and we hope the government won’t prevent that.”
-The government of B.C. is appealing the Charter Challenge to the Canadian Supreme Court.
+The government of British Columbia appealed the Charter Challenge to the Canadian Supreme Court.

 “Deemed Consent” Can Be Pretty Awful